robcarver17/pysystemtrade/docs/userguide.md

 Common arguments are:

-- instrument_code: A string indicating the name of the instrument
+- `instrument_code`: A string indicating the name of the instrument
-- rule_variation_name: A string indicating the name of the trading rule variation
+- `rule_variation_name`: A string indicating the name of the trading rule variation

 Types are one or more of D, I, O: